KULL-Centre/PRISM/software/make_prism_files/README.txt

 The FAQ details that:
 "The gnomAD v2.1 data set contains data from 125,748 exomes and 15,708 whole genomes, all mapped to the GRCh37/hg19 reference sequence.
 The gnomAD v3.1 data set contains 76,156 whole genomes (and no exomes), all mapped to the GRCh38 reference sequence.
 Most of the genomes from v2 are included in v3.1."

-I therefore used exome data from gnomad v2, but the liftover to GRCh38, not the the plain gnomAD v2, and genome data from gnomad v3 to get the best available coverage in terms of both variants seen and their allel frequencies in the population.
+I therefore used exome data from gnomad v2, but the liftover to GRCh38 !, not the the plain gnomAD v2, and genome data from gnomad v3 to get the best available coverage in terms of both variants seen and their allel frequencies in the population.

+If gnomAD has been updated and we should only use v3, then downlaod the exomes and genomes from that.
+This should be written in the FAQ/help: https://gnomad.broadinstitute.org/help

 2.0.2. annotation with Ensembl's Variant Effect Predictor

 However, gnomad v2 vcfs are only annotated for protein variants for the transcript set of GRCh37.
-Since we aim to combine the v2 and v3 data, we used the GRCh38 liftover of the v2 exome vcf (also downloaded from gnomad) and then annotated with Variant Effect Predictor (VEP) for GRCh38.
 At the time the project was started there were also vital fields missing from the VEP annotation of the gnomad v3 genome data, so I re-annotated those vcfs as well for GRCh38, same VEP version and same transcript set as used for the v2 exome liftover.
+In conlcusion, since we aim to combine the v2 and v3 data, we need to use the GRCh38 liftover of the v2 exome vcf and annotate both the v2 liftover exomes and v3 genomes with Variant Effect Predictor (VEP) for GRCh38.

 I managed to install vep on deic using the following procedure: